 This is the normal margin that will have to be charged when you propose to carry forwards your futures position beyond the day.
 Normally, in case of Carry Forward trade the initial margin varies from 10% to 15% of the notional value of the contract depending on the risk and volatility of the stock.
 In the above case, for the Nov 2017 contract, the notional value of the futures contract is Rs.708,580/- (1771.45 X 400).
 On that notional value, the initial margin is collected at Rs.89,338/- per lot, which works out to 12.61% of the notional value.
 As mentioned earlier, this percentage of initial margin for the futures position will depend on the volatility and risk of the stock.

-The normal margin pertains to a futures position which you propose to carry forward to the following day.
+The normal margin pertains to a futures position that you propose to carry forward to the following day.
 However, what if you want to square off the position intraday?
 Since the risk is lower, the initial margins (MIS) will be lower.
-For Intraday index futures the initial margin is set at 40% of the normal initial margin while in case of intraday stock futures the initial margin is set at 50% of the normal initial margin.
+For Intraday index futures the initial margin is set at 40% of the normal initial margin while in case of intraday stock futures, the initial margin is set at 50% of the normal initial margin.
 In the above case, the margin will be 50% of the normal margin which is Rs.44,669/-.
 This margin is referred to as Margin Intraday Square-off (MIS) margin.

 The third category which is even lower than the MIS margin is the BO/CO margin.
 These are the Bracket Orders and Cover Orders.
 In a cover order, the intraday trade is necessarily set with an in-built stop loss.
 The Bracket Order goes a step further and defines the stop loss and also a profit target making it a closed bracket order.
 The margin, in this case, will be 30-33% of the normal margins and in the case of ACC it is Rs.28,343/-

 One thing you need to remember is that in case of MIS orders, CO orders and BO orders all open positions will normally be closed out by your broker’s risk management system (RMS) 15-30 minutes before the close of stock market trading on the same day.